 Complementary medicine includes techniques such as acupuncture, herbal medicine, massage, support groups, and yoga.
 Sometimes called holistic medicine, complementary medicine typically addresses how disease affects the whole person: physically, emotionally, spiritually, and socially.

-A number of studies have found that more than 70% of breast cancer survivors have used at least one complementary technique.
+A number of studies have found that up to 80% of breast cancer survivors have used at least one complementary technique.

 In this section, you can learn more about the following aspects of complementary medicine: